kc429/Deep-generative/index.md

 ### Submission Instructions

-Submissions should be no longer than 10 pages in any format.
+We expect most submissions to be around 4 pages in length.
+If your submission will be longer than 4 pages, there is no need to move material to an appendix as long as the full submission is within 10 pages, not counting references.
 Submissions will be accepted as contributed talks or poster presentations.
 Extended abstracts should be submitted by Sep 17, 2021; see website for submission details.
 Final versions will be posted on the workshop website (and are archival but do not constitute a proceedings).
 Global Notification Deadline will be June 15, 2021.

 ## Important Dates